 Tentacles by another Name

 On his travels, Cedric met many beings, some with more, many more tentacles than six.
-Some of the creatures he met had specialised tentacles, and they called them claws, legs or feet as he found out.
+Some of the creatures had specialised tentacles, and they called them claws, legs or feet as he found out.
 Some called their extremities ‘tentacles’ quite wrongly, they were not ‘tentacles’, they didn’t have suckers on them.

 He wondered too: ‘Would it be not very confusing to decide, before every action, on which specialised tentacle to use?
 And what about, if the one you want to use is on the other side of you, at the moment?
 It must be so limiting, to walk always in the same direction, only to make sure, the tentacle you want to use is at the place where it is meant to be.

 ‘Starfish are so flexible, not only with their body, but also, with the choices they can make, and all tentacles are fully equipped and functional.
 There is no need left to have specialised ones.’

 Henry had six of the same and two specialised tentacles with grippers on their ends.
 There were also two tiny ones left and right of her mouth.
 Would they count as tentacles, because they were so small?
 Cedric found them sometimes quite practical, but not very often.

 Most of the time, he thought them to be quite a hindrance.
 She even had a special claw, shaped like a shield.
 She used it to close the opening of her shell.
 No one could get in.
 Henry and Cedric never talked about all these details.
 ‘Why not?’ he wondered, now.

 Even though Cedric was convinced about the starfish layout being more than adequate, he would not be curious Cedric without wondering, why his tentacles were all the same?
 Could he make them legs, feet or claws?
 How?
 But which ones would he call claws, which ones, legs?
 And why?